Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 9 (17-09-18) Linear and multivariate Regression
 - Completed the lesson on Regressions and implemented the same in the mini-project
-- Working on the lesson on outliers in datasets
+- Working on outliers in datasets